-Biden judicial pick Ketanji Brown Jackson defends independence in Senate hearing
+Biden judicial pick Ketanji Brown Jackson defends her independence in Senate hearing

-Durbin noted that all five of Biden’s picks before the Senate Wednesday were people of color, underscoring the administration’s effort to reshape the federal judiciary with diverse nominees from a wide range of professional backgrounds.
+Durbin noted that all five of Biden’s picks before the Senate on Wednesday were people of color, underscoring the administration’s effort to reshape the federal judiciary with diverse nominees from a wide range of professional backgrounds.

 “We need it on the federal bench,” Durbin said in opening remarks.
 “It is a sad reality that four years of President Trump and a Republican Senate did not expand diversity on our federal courts.”